eanelson01/Monroe-Project-2022/definitions.md

-### Definitions of symbols used throughout the project
+### Definitions of Symbols used Throughout the Project

 **A** : The nxn row stochastic matrix before averaging with the identity.